-There were no rock and roll bands to speak of in the U.S. until The Beatles arrived in New York in February 1964 to play the Ed Sullivan Variety Show.
-Chuck Berry, Elvis, Jerry Lee Lewis, Buddy Holly, Fats Domino, Gene Vincent, Bo Diddley, and Little Richard were a distant memory to most kids.
-And no pop group from England had ever 'made it' in America.
+Rock and Roll had all but faded into oblivion when The Beatles arrived in New York in February 1964 to play the Ed Sullivan Variety Show.
+Chuck Berry, Elvis, Jerry Lee Lewis, Buddy Holly, Fats Domino, Gene Vincent, Bo Diddley, and Little Richard were a distant memory to most American kids.
+Perhaps that's what made their debut so impactful.

 Today, you can hang an Epiphone Casino